chrisjrob/chrisjrob.github.io/_posts/2014-03-18-convert-openvpn-ovpn-files-for-use-in-network-manager.md

 ---
 layout: post
-title: Convert Openvpn Ovpn Files For Use In Network Manager
+title: Convert OpenVPN OVPN Files for use in Network Manager
 date: 2014-03-18
 type: post
 published: true
 status: publish
-categories: technology
+categories: technology linux
-tags:
+tags: vpn openvpn networking
 ---

 Anyone who has enjoyed the dubious benefits of working with IPSEC will